Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 For another example, M913 X40 Y70 would command 40% and 70% of the total power found in the M906 command in config.g respective of X and Y.

+If you are using the Duert 3 Mini or another boar with TMC2209 drivers, then unless you want to run the driver in stealthChop mode all the time, you will need to use M560 to switch them to stealthChop mode before the homing move(s) and switch them back to spreadCycle afterwards

 ### 3: Adjust G1 feedrate parameters in all X and Y homing related commands

 In the example in step 2, the F parameters of the G1 commands for X and Y are quite high.
 This is because for sensorless homing, your printer must obtain a minimum required speed.
-Keep F above 3600 (3600mm/min or 60mm/sec).
+Keep F above 3000 (3000mm/min or 50mm/sec).
 Save your changes.

 ### 4: Configure M913 in homing files

 Motor stalls are more easily identified by the firmware and quieter if the motor current is low.
 Using your existing motor current setting ([M906](/User_manual/Reference/Gcodes/M906) in config.g), configure your motor current reduction using the first [M913](/User_manual/Reference/Gcodes/M913) in the homing files.
 This is done through editing X and Y values which set the motor current to use during homing as a percentage of the M906 setting.
-Try to use as low a current as possible, such that the axis still moves with other settings (eg acceleration, jerk) set normally.
+Try to use as low a current as possible, such that the axis still executes the homing move reliably.
 For example, if your X and Y motors were set to 1000mA in M906, try M913 X40 Y40 for 400mA on each axis.
 Save your changes.

-At this point, restart your Duet board, if you didn't in step 1.
+### 5: Consider reducing acceleration during homing moves

+At the start of the homing move the motor load will be higher than when running at a steady speed because of acceleration.
+In combination with the M913 current reduction, this may result in a premature stall.
+You can use the M201.1 command to reduce the acceleration used when executing sensorless homing moves.

-### 5: Test your changed homing files.
+### 6: Test your changed homing files.

 The homing files that you change should be X and Y or "home all" and X and Y